eisensheng/patchit/README.rst

 The motivation for this package arose from the

-- overwhelming complexity of other patching tools written in ython,
+- overwhelming complexity of other patching tools written in Python,
-- their absence from the pyPI,
+- their absence from the PyPI,
 - their inability to inspect the unified diff content and
 - missing support to merge the patch with an arbitrary stream of lines.